dasic002/2411-hackathon-team2/TESTING.md

 ## Responsiveness

+We created the website using the mobile first technique and created screen queries to accommodate the site on larger sizes.

 The responsiveness was tested thanks to [Chrome Device toolbar](https://developer.chrome.com/docs/devtools/device-mode).
 Different screen sizes were tested to inspect the responsiveness of the website.

 #### Results